Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Ablation Study

 \section{Ablation Study}

-In this section, we perform an ablation study to examine the impact of individual components of our method, editing representations in different positions and comparing the effectiveness of parameters between RED and other PEFT methods.
+In this section, we conducted a series of ablation studies to examine the impact of different editing operations used in RED and to explore potential application points within transformer-based networks.
+We also evaluated the parameter efficiency of RED by comparing it with the most parameter-efficient variants of other PEFT methods.